Rick DeBruhl

-Richard "Rick" DeBruhl (born June 22, 1955) is an American auto racing and automobile auction commentator.
-He is currently the TV voice of the Barrett Jackson collector car auctions on the A&E Networks.
+Richard DeBruhl (born June 22, 1955) is an American auto racing and automobile auction commentator.
+He is the TV voice of the Barrett Jackson collector car auctions on the A&E Networks.
 DeBruhl previously worked in radio before becoming a television personality and journalist for the NBC affiliate in Phoenix, Arizona.
 His motorsports work began on ESPN in 1988 and lasted for nearly thirty years.

 Biography

 DeBruhl grew up in Canoga Park, California and graduated from California Polytechnic State University at San Luis Obispo with a degree in journalism.
 He later received a Master's in Journalism from the University of Missouri.
 He began his career at KATY Radio in San Luis Obispo, CA, then moved into television at KCOY-TV in Santa Maria, CA. He is married with two sons.